BabylonJS/Documentation/content/toolsAndResources/guiEditor.md

 <img src="/img/tools/guiEditor/propertiesPanel.jpg" title="GUI Editor Properties Panel"/>

-The Properties Panel will change based on which controls are selected selected to reflect the properties specific to those controls.
+The Properties Panel will change based on which controls are selected to reflect the properties specific to those controls.
 This is where you'll find all of the properties and can fully customize each individual element of your overall GUI.

 For example here is how to change the name of a GUI.